barr-israel/barrcodes/content/posts/aoc2024/day16.md

 ## Part 2
 How many positions are part of an optimal path?
 This complicates things a fair bit, now I need to check all routes at the minimal cost and not just the first, and I need to track the entire route take.
-I've initially chosen to implement the most basic solution: a vector attached to each step with it's history.
+I've initially chosen to implement the most basic solution: a vector attached to each step with its history.
 These are the important changes:
 ```rust
     let mut available_positions = vec![true; input.len()];